Skeletonek/TABGameSaver/README.md

 Run the app from there and that's it!
 Now every time when you come back to main menu after playing survival, TAB will save your progress and
 TAB Game Saver will backup this save, and recover it if you will lose your settlement in game!

+### Running (MacOS / Linux)
+The same rules as for Windows apply, but you need to put executable in WINE prefix folder.
+For linux it's something like:
+`/home/<UserName>/.wine/drive_c/users/<UserName>/Documents/My Games/They Are Billions/Saves`

+You may also need to give permissions to execute app

 ### Running (WINE)
 Firstly you need to have WINE installed.
 As you are trying to play Windows game on other OS i assume you have it already installed.